dojo/widget-core/README.md

 |-|-|
 |`onAttached`|A callback that is called when the wrapped DOM is flowed into the virtual DOM|

 For example, if we want to integrate a 3rd party library where we need to pass the component factory a _root_ element and then flow that into our virtual DOM.
-In this situation we don not want to create the component until the widget is being flowed into the DOM, so `onAttached` is used to perform the creation of the component:
+In this situation we do not want to create the component until the widget is being flowed into the DOM, so `onAttached` is used to perform the creation of the component:

 ```ts
 import { w } from '@dojo/widget-core/d';